-1. What is an Initial Inspection?
+1. What is an initial inspection?

-Initials inspections are conducted for a new rental (New Rentals, Transfers, and Restorations) upon submission of a Request for Tenancy Approval (RFTA).
-Units must meet HQS standards before NYCHA is able to approve a RFTA and enter into a Housing Assistance Payment contract with an owner.
+Initial inspections are conducted for a new rental (new rentals, transfers, and restorations) upon submission of a Request for Tenancy Approval (RFTA).
+Units must meet HQS before NYCHA is able to approve a RFTA and enter into a Housing Assistance Payment (HAP) contract with an owner.

-3. Since Initial Inspections are suspended during the state of emergency for COVID-19, how will NYCHA confirm a unit meets HQS in order to approve an RFTA?
+3. Since initial inspections are suspended during the state of emergency for COVID-19, how will NYCHA confirm a unit meets HQS in order to approve an RFTA?

-NYCHA is normally required to conduct an HQS inspection prior to the execution of a new Section 8 rental.
+Prior to the state of emergency for COVID-19, NYCHA conducted an in-person HQS inspection before the execution of a new Section 8 rental.
 As an alternative to an in-person inspection, NYCHA will accept via email:

-a) A completed Owner Certification for Initial Inspection (Interim Certification Due to COVID-19) (this form certifies the conditions in the prospective rental unit meet federal HQS and that the owner has no reasonable basis to have knowledge that life-threatening conditions exist in the prospective rental unit and public space areas of the building); and b) A sketch of the floor plan that includes dimensions for each room.
+- a) A completed Owner Certification for Initial Inspection (Interim Certification Due to COVID-19) form (this form certifies the conditions in the prospective rental unit meet federal HQS and that the owner has no reasonable basis to have knowledge that life-threatening conditions exist in the prospective rental unit and public space areas of the building); and - b) A sketch of the floor plan that includes dimensions for each room and the location of windows and doors.